stacks-network/stacks-core/sip/sip-002-smart-contract-language.md

 source code.
 The goal of the smart contracting language is that the code of the contract defines the _ground truth_ about the intended functionality of the contract.
-While seemingly banal, many systems chose instead to use a a compiler to translate from a a friendly high-level language to a lower-level language deployed on the blockchain.
+While seemingly banal, many systems chose instead to use a compiler to translate from a friendly high-level language to a lower-level language deployed on the blockchain.
 Such an architecture is needlessly dangerous.
 A bug in such a compiler could lead to a bug in a deployed smart contract when